A Biography of the Japanese Pop Music Girl Group Called "C-ute"

 On March 5, 2014, the group would release their 24th major single called Love Take It All.
 They would attend the 15h Japan Expo in Paris with Berryz Kobo as guests of honor.
 On November 20, 2014, the group performed with other artists at the 35th anniversary of Tower Records!
 To date, the group has released 27 singles with the last three being The Power/Kanashiki Heaven, I Miss You, and The Middle Management.
 They have also released 7 studio albums.
 Their latest album called Cmaj9 was released on December 23, 2015.

 The group has not been free of controversy however.
 After Kanna Arihara left the group saying that she wanted to have a life as a normal girl.
-But there was speculation that she may have been forced to retire by her agency after BUBKA magazine published a story about her alleged romance with Ryosuke Hashimoto.
+But there was speculation that she may have been forced to retire by her agency after BUBKA Magazine published a story about her alleged romance with Ryosuke Hashimoto.
 Members of groups such as C-ute, AKB48, Morning Musume and others have a no-dating policy in which the girls are not allowed to have boyfriends.
 It is also speculated that Arihara would date Hashimoto even after all the press came out about her activities.
 In spite of these alleged dating scandals, C-ute is still active and a major contributor to Japan’s popular pop music scene.

-The group announced that they will disband after a concert at the Saitama Super Arena in June 2017.
+The group announced that they would disband after a concert at the Saitama Super Arena in June 2017.
 However, the members will still be involved musically.
 They will be working on solo activities with the agency Up-Front Group (formerly Up-Front).
 The group had been thinking about their future after the hiatus of Berryz Kobo was finalized in 2015.